 introduction

 God is always present and involved in our story.
 We, however, are not always aware of His active Presence.
-At times, in His incredible Kindness, He steps close, close enough for our human senses to know His very Breath.
-He enters our timeline in more profound ways – this is heaven touching earth.
+At times, in His incredible kindness, He steps close, close enough for our human senses to know His very breath.
+He enters our timeline in most profound ways – this is heaven touching earth.

 These are Kairos moments.